Cosmetics Regulation (CE) 1223/2009

 Labeling is not just design; it must strictly comply with Regulation 1223/2009 to protect and inform the consumer.
 It must include mandatory information such as the ingredient list (INCI), lot number, product function, precautions for use, and the Responsible Person’s data, among others.
 At ServiREACH, we review and validate your labeling to ensure it complies with the regulation and that it avoids sanctions or product withdrawal due to information defects.

 No. The Regulation prohibits the marketing in the EU of cosmetic products that have been tested on animals.
-In principle, this prohibition also extends to ingredients or combinations of ingredients that have been tested on animals for cosmetic purposes, although there may be cases where certain chemical ingredients (which are also used in other sectors, not just cosmetics) are subject to animal testing under other regulations (e.g., the REACH Regulation on chemicals), when alternative methods for assessing human health or environmental risks do not exist or are not feasible.
+In principle, this prohibition also extends to ingredients or combinations of ingredients that have been tested on animals for cosmetic purposes, although there may be cases in which certain chemical ingredients (which are also used in other sectors, not just cosmetics) are subject to animal testing under other regulations (e.g., the REACH Regulation on chemicals), when alternative methods for assessing human health or environmental risks do not exist or are not feasible.
 In any event, we advise you properly to ensure that your entire supply chain and your safety tests comply with all ethical and legal considerations, using validated and officially accepted alternative methods.

 Do you know what your cosmetic product has to do to reach the consumer?